amponce/market-intel/outstatic/content/pages/todays-indicative-fixed-prices-market-intel.md

 slug: 'todays-indicative-fixed-prices-market-intel'
 description: ''
 coverImage: ''
-publishedAt: '2023-05-09T14:50:47.896Z'
+publishedAt: '2023-05-10T16:25:58.847Z'
 ---

-5-9-23
+5-10-23

-NYMEX nat gas shows little to no change from yesterday.
-Yesterday closed 4.73% ($0.10) up for the prompt month.
-The main reason for the upward movement – 102 wildfires burning across Alberta, Canada, shutting down numerous oil and gas wells throughout western Canada.
-A great example of how market management is so far beyond our domestic control.
+NYMEX prices are falling today after a 3-day rally.
+NYMEX prices are in the $2 range for most of 2023.
+Compare that to just 10 months ago when prompt months and short-term strips were all over the $10 mark – for NYMEX only.
+CA Basis delivery pints continue to weaken.

-CA Basis continues to weaken but is not falling in chunks the way that it has been for the past few weeks.
-Weather forecasts could be limiting downside movement as heat is expected to roll in by the end of next week.
+How long will this bearish market last?
+Basis could and should fall further once capacity and in-state storage increases.
+NYMEX could take off once demand returns to normal.

 START MONTH – JUNE ’23

 PG&E CG SOCAL CG

-1 MONTH $4.42 $4.41
+1 MONTH $4.54 $4.64

-3 MONTHS $5.27 $6.50
+3 MONTHS $5.41 $6.63

-6 MONTHS $5.56 $6.41
+6 MONTHS $5.69 $6.55

-12 MONTHS $5.80 $6.73
+12 MONTHS $6.03 $6.88

-24 MONTHS $5.83 $6.78
+24 MONTHS $5.99 $6.88

 Summer Strip (June ’23 – Oct ‘23)

-$5.44 $6.43
+$5.59 $6.56

 Winter Strips (Nov ’23 – March ‘24)

-$6.69 $7.92
+$6.80 $8.04